eduvpn/documentation/UPGRADE_1_TO_2.md

----
-title: Upgrade from 1.0 to 2.0
-description: Upgrade your Let's Connect! / eduVPN 1.0 server to 2.0
----

 This document describes how to "upgrade" your 1.0 server to 2.0.
 I wrote "upgrade" as there is no way to automatically upgrade your server to 2.0.
 The reason for this is the extensive changes during the lifetime of 1.0.
 Therefore,